mathworks/jenkins-matlab-plugin/CONFIGDOC.md

     }
 }
 ```
 You also can invoke MATLAB as a Jenkins tool when you perform a matrix build in your Pipeline project.
-This example shows how to use three MATLAB versions (specified in an `axis` block using their corresponding tool names) to run a set of MATLAB commands and tests.
+This example shows how to use three MATLAB versions (specified in an `axis` block using their tool names) to run a set of MATLAB commands and tests.

 ```groovy
 // Declarative Pipeline